mschiffn/f_number/README.md

 "dynamic aperture".
 This technique reduces
 image artifacts in
-all image formation methods that use the delay-and-sum (DAS) algorithm to focus echo signals.
+image formation methods that use the delay-and-sum (DAS) algorithm to focus echo signals.
-These methods include
+Such methods include

 - coherent plane-wave compounding [[5]](#MontaldoITUFFC2009);
 - line-by-line scanning [[6]](#IlovitshITUFFC2019); and
 - synthetic aperture imaging [[7]](#JensenUlt2006).

+The term "aperture" denotes
+the set of
+array elements that contribute to the focusing.
-The dynamic aperture has two properties.
+The dynamic aperture varies with the focus and, for any given focus, seeks to achieve two properties:

-First,
-it is centered on
+1. Centering on
 the lateral focal position.
-Second,
-it widens with
+The left and
+right bounds have
+equal distance from
+the lateral focal position

+2. Linear widening with
 the focal length as
 a function of
 the F-number.

 The F-number, for
 a linear transducer array, equals the quotient of